nmanumr/quizsliver/SECURITY.md

 ## Supported Versions

-Use this section to tell people about which versions of your project are currently being supported with security updates.
+Supported Versions of Quiz Sliver are given below recommend to use the lastest version currently being supported with security updates.

 | Version | Supported          |
 | ------- | ------------------ |